Forms for Business Establishment in the Mainland

 http://www.mohrss.gov.cn/xxgk2020/gzk/gz/202112/t20211229_431769.html

-According to Administrative Regulations on the Housing Provident Fund promulgated by the State Council, employers and employees are required to contribute housing provident fund for employees.
+According to the Administrative Regulations on the Housing Provident Fund promulgated by the State Council, employers and employees are required to contribute housing provident fund for employees.
+For more details of the Administrative Regulations on the Housing Provident Fund please refer to the website of the Mainland Government (Chinese version only):

 For other labour related laws and regulations, please refer to the website of the Human Resources and Social Security Department of Guangdong Province (Chinese version only):